Genzocracy/brainstorming/01-vision-statement.md

 Governing bodies may recognize entities that aren't recognized by other entities, such as a lake or river.

 # Enumerated Rights
 The guiding principle to focus on rich experience should lead us all to strive to provide to any constituent, and extend the ideas beyond our borders such that:

 public services and legal matters of the nation take a position of agnosticism in regards to religious beliefs

-1. There is a right to defend life and to protect it against harm
+1. There is a right to defend and to protect against harm
+   1. such that there can be no law which effectively
+      1. bans the use of force used to proportionally disable an aggressor when reasonably judged with intent to harm
       1.
+      3. includes right to defend oneself-legally

+   1. several enumerated exceptions to the right-to-defense include
+      1. disabling an individual more than what was reasonably inferred to be the harm done (i.e. can't kill someone merely for believing they will punch you)
+      2.

 1. There is a right to express ourself in a manner which conforms to our beliefs
    1. such that there can be no law which effectively: